khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 # Ground Filtering, Interpolation, Hole Filling and Hydro-flattening Testing Environment

+**This is the Python repo of the ground filtering/interpolation team of the AHN3 GEO1101 (synthesis project) group of 2020.**

 ## In repo so far:
+* `las_prepare.py` _(factored out from `gf_processing.py`)_
 * `gf_main.py`
 * `gf_processing.py`
 * `ip_main.py`
 * `ip_processing.py`
+* `gdal_attempt.py`
 * target_example (folder)
 	* `fnames.txt`
 	* `config.json` _(which you can push updates to)_
 	* `config_default.json` _(which should not be modified, it is there for reference)_

-The testing environment so far includes multiprocessing pool-based implementations of ground filtering via PDAL, TIN-linear and Laplace interpolation via startin, and natural neighbour (NN) interpolation via CGAL.
-I am currently working on integrating a GDAL-based IDW workflow, but it is proving to be more difficult than anticipated.
+The testing environment so far includes multiprocessing pool-based implementations of ground filtering via PDAL, TIN-linear and Laplace interpolation via startin, natural neighbour (NN) interpolation via CGAL and radial IDW via GDAL/PDAL.
+I am currently working on integrating an ellipsoidal/quadrant-based IDW solution, but it is proving much more difficult than anticipated (more about this at the end of the readme).

-**Note:** If you are using an Anaconda virtual environment for PDAL/CGAL, you should first active the environment in Anaconda prompt and _then_ run the relevant script from the same prompt.
-So, for example:
-1. `conda activate [environment_name]`
-2. `python [file_path_to_main] [argument_1] [argument_2] [...]`

-Relative file paths won't work in virtual environments, so make sure you specify the target folder using a full (absolute) file path.

 ## PDAL-based ground filtering user guide
 1. Copy the example configuration files (`config.json`, `fnames.txt`) to your target folder (in which the LAS files are located).